AI Use Cases/Software

 Is our Operations data kept secure during this process?

 Yes.
-All data flows through your own cloud infrastructure (AWS, GCP, or Azure) via secure APIs.
-We handle GDPR and CCPA compliance by design: PII is masked during model inference, audit logs track every extraction and human review action, and data residency rules are enforced.
+All data flows through your own cloud infrastructure (AWS, GCP, or Azure) via secure APIs and pushes into Salesforce or your systems of record under the permissions you already enforce.
+GDPR and CCPA obligations are handled by design: PII is masked during model inference, extracted content is not retained after processing, your documents never train models used by other customers, and audit logs track every extraction, confidence score, and human review action so your team can trace and verify.
+Data handling terms go in the contract.

 What is the timeframe to deploy AI intelligent document extraction?

-Deployment typically takes 10-14 weeks from kickoff to production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover discovery and data audit; weeks 3-6 involve model training on your document samples and integration testing with Salesforce, Snowflake, and dbt; weeks 7-10 focus on UAT and human-in-the-loop workflow refinement; weeks 11-14 cover production rollout and team training.
-Most Software clients see measurable results - reduced manual processing time, faster deal context retrieval - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - reduced manual processing time, faster deal context retrieval - within 60 days of go-live.

 What are the key benefits of using AI for intelligent document extraction in Software?

-How does the AI-powered intelligent document extraction solution adapt and improve over time?
+How does the intelligent document extraction solution adapt and improve over time?

 Ready to fix the underlying process?